ronaldsieber/ESP32SmartBoard_HttpSensors/README.md

 3. Hold down KEY0 for another 2 seconds
 4. Release KEY0

+**Note:** The AutoCalibration mode can lead to sudden changes in the CO2 value, especially in the first few days after powering on the sensor.
+After some time in 24/7 continuous operation, this effect decreases more and more.

+![\[CO2 Sensor AutoCalibration Discontinuity\]](Documentation/CO2Sensor_Autocalibration_Discontinuity.png)

+(This Grafana screenshot was taken from the the [ESP32SmartBoard_MqttSensors](https://github.com/ronaldsieber/ESP32SmartBoard_MqttSensors) project.
+However, the sensor routines are exactly the same in both projects.)

+The spontaneous discontinuities caused by the AutoCalibration mode can be avoided by manually calibrating the sensor.

 **(2) Manually Calibration:**

 Before a manual calibration, the sensor must be operated for at least 20 minutes in a stable reference environment with 400 ppm CO2.
 This requirement can only be approximated in the amateur and hobby area without a defined calibration environment.
 For this purpose, the *ESP32SmartBoard* can be operated outdoors in a shady place or inside a room near an open window, also in the shadow.
 In this environment, the *ESP32SmartBoard* must work for at least 20 minutes before the calibration can be triggered.